 Chase Sapphire Preferred® Card: New cardholders can receive a sign up bonus of 50,000 points after spending $4,000 in the first 3 months.
 For ongoing rewards, you can earn 2x points on all travel and dining, and 1 point on every other dollar spent.
 The reason Chase Ultimate Rewards are so valuable is because you can transfer them to a number of airline frequent flyer accounts and hotel loyalty programs.
 Having multiple ways you can redeem your points will help ensure you get a great value for them.
 Transfer partners include Southwest Airlines, Marriott Hotels, United Airlines, and many more.

-Capital One® Venture® Rewards Credit Card: This card also comes with a 40,000 mile sign up bonus for new cardholders who spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
+Capital One® Venture® Rewards Credit Card: This card also comes with a one-time bonus of 40,000 miles once you spend $3,000 on purchases within 3 months of account opening, equal to $400 in travel.
 But with the Capital One Venture, you can redeem your miles on any airline or hotel with no blackout dates for a value of 1¢ per mile.
-This means the sign up bonus is worth a flat $400 in travel.
 For ongoing rewards, cardholders earn a consistent 2 miles per dollar on all purchases, which is a generous rewards rate.
 There is an annual fee of $59, but it’s waived the first year.